 INTRODUCTION

 Nalubembe Jewish Community is part of the Abayudaya Jewish communities in Uganda.
-It is a conservative synagogue located in Eastern Uganda, Kibuku district, Nalubembe.
+It is a Masorti/Conservative synagogue located in Eastern Uganda, Kibuku district, Nalubembe.
 It comprises about 50 committed members including children and adults.

 BRIEF HISTORY